John Fuller: Last time on Focus on the Family, Dr. Meg Meeker was our guest, and she talked about the incredible importance of fathers.

 Jim: Why is that?

-Jim: It’s the wild card.
+Jim: That’s the wild card.

-And that’s what I think.
-Child approach their mothers and their fathers very differently.
-And as I say that, many adults will think back on their own child[hood] and go, “Yeah, I get it.
-When my dad walked in, I just wasn’t sure what he was thinkin’ or feelin’.
+Dr. Meeker: It’s a wild card.
+Now, even if a child has a fabulous father who would never leave, who tells his kids he loves them every day, in a child’s mind that child still needs to behave well because they can’t risk losing their father’s love.
+And that’s what I say, children approach their mothers and their fathers very differently.
+And as I say that, many adults will think back on their own child to go, “Yeah, I get it.
+When my dad walked in, I just wasn’t sure what he was thinking or feeling.
 But my mom, I could be mean to my mom because she couldn’t go anywhere.”

-Meg: Send to your mom.
+Dr. Meeker: Send to your mom.

 Jim: Think of that.
 Well, that’s what you’re saying.

 Dr. Meeker: And that that’s a, a sad tale of where we are in our culture right now, is that I think fathers feel so marginalized and feel their value is so low in the family that men have just basically left.
 And my message is, if we don’t get our dads back in our homes, um, if you really want to restore our country, get our dads back-

 Dr. Meeker: -one by one by one.
 You want safer neighborhoods, safer schools, put dads back.
 It’s all you need to do.
 Forget about the police.
 Put dads back in the inner cities and the drug guys are going to go away.

 Jim: Yeah.
 Because there’s accountability and authority.